Grace Lachance is truly an artist on the rise.

 “Anymore” surprised the Canadian radio industry after receiving the Bell Media Rising Star award soon after its release.
 After promoting and touring on her radio top forty and adult contemporary success, she went back to work crafting a new vision.
 Lachance worked with different writing teams while developing her sound but established an unbreakable bond with New York City based producer Julie Kathryn aka “I Am Snow Angel”.
 The first single “No Sound” off of Grace’s new EP has moderate dark tones, introspective lyrics, pulsing synths and engaging vocal harmonies.
 Rounding out the production team was Toronto, Ontario based pop singer Kayla Diamond who co-wrote the song.
 This single is a brilliant example of the “Women in Music” movement as three female artists poured out their energy and soul to construct “No Sound”.
 The track is carefully crafted to emote dark imagery, while its rareness is brought forward by a feature from rapper G.Grand.

-Drawing inspiration from her daily life, Grace is consistently expanding her repertoire of relatable songs, with plans to release her debut EP album on February 8th 2019.
+Drawing inspiration from her daily life, Grace is consistently expanding her repertoire of relatable songs, Grace released her EP, “When Lightning Strikes,” on February 8th 2019.

 Grace has now ventured to try something brand-new: music production.
 With her newest self-produced track, “Redemption,” which speaks to the profound importance of giving support in instances of struggle, it seems as though Lachance’s eagerness to explore new endeavors is only just beginning.